-Supplemental Security Income, also known as SSI disability benefits, are reserved for adults and children who meet the Social Security Administration's eligibility guidelines.
+Supplemental Security Income (also known as SSI disability benefits) is reserved for adults and children who meet the Social Security Administration’s eligibility guidelines.

 21 Common Questions About SSI

 - What is SSI?

 - Can a child qualify for Social Security disability benefits?

 - How does the SSA decide if a child is disabled?

 - How does Social Security choose which children get SSI?

 - What are the eligibility requirements for child SSI benefits?

 - How is a child’s SSI payment supposed to be spent?

 - Can disabled children in foster care qualify for SSI?